BT TV: get the best deal

 So what can Infinity customers get in terms of BT TV?

-The cheapest deal - Starter with Infinity 1 - has a 25GB monthly broadband usage limit and up to 52Mb speeds, plus a basic Youview box with no recording ability.
+The cheapest deals - Starter and Entertainment Starter with Infinity 1 - have a 25GB monthly broadband usage limit and up to 52Mb speeds, plus a basic Youview box with no recording ability.

 |TV Starter with Infinity 1 + weekend calls||Up to 52Mb

-But that's not really making the most of what's on offer with a fibre connection.
-BT seem to be aware of this, and give Starter customers with Infinity the chance to add another 20 channels from their premium selection, for a cost - we look at these below.
+Even so, that's not really making the most of what's on offer with a fibre connection.
+BT seem to be aware of this, hence the introduction of the Entertainment Start package, which gives those with Infinity the chance to add another 20 channels from their premium selection, for a cost - we list them below.

 Alternatively, and probably more attractive, are the Entertainment Plus or Total Entertainment packages.